kennethrisa/Stats/README.md

 - OS: Win 2012 r2.
 - MariaDB 10.2.6 stable.
-- Nginx 1.13.2 windows with fast-cgi php7 and letsencrypt(Free) for SSL.
+- Nginx 1.13.2 windows with fast-cgi php7.

 1. How to install mariaDB on windows<br>
 Download link: https://downloads.mariadb.org/interstitial/mariadb-10.2.6/winx64-packages/mariadb-10.2.6-winx64.msi/from/http%3A//mirror.host.ag/mariadb/<br>
 1.2 Follow the step by step guide here: https://mariadb.com/kb/en/mariadb/installing-mariadb-msi-packages-on-windows/<br>
-1.3 Download Heidi SQL (Desktop client to sql querys) or choose your fav, some use phpmyadmin.<br>
+1.3 Download Heidi SQL (Desktop client to sql queries) or choose your fav, some use phpmyadmin.<br>
 1.4 After you have installed mariaDB and HeidiSQL client, Open heidi sql and connect your server.<br>
 Choose New -> enter localhost or your ip -> root/password and hit open.<br>
 1.5.<br>